Why your commercial lease requires liability insurance

 Let's look at why your commercial lease probably requires you to carry insurance, and the types of business insurance that you may need.

-Commercial rental insurance protects landlords from business tenant mistakes
+Commercial insurance protects landlords from costly lawsuits and property damage

 Commercial landlords have a legal duty to maintain their property and keep it safe for renters and visitors.
 For instance, your landlord is obligated to spread salt on icy sidewalks, repair broken stairs, and maintain common areas.

 For example, let’s say that you run a welding company and a fire breaks out in the workspace you're renting.
-In this case, your landlord would want you to carry enough insurance to cover any property damage, plus the costs of treating injuries to anyone in the building.
+In this case, your landlord would want you to carry enough insurance to cover any type of property damage, plus the costs of treating injuries for anyone in the building.

 If the building owner didn’t require your welding business to carry business liability insurance, they might be on the hook for the cost of repairs and medical bills.